By Samantha Spark

 I was in Chiang Mai for two weeks, and time certainly flew!
 Ten of us arrived from Charles Sturt University eager to help the community and learn invaluable skills for our future careers.
 We stayed in a rural area thirty minutes from the city centre.

-Over the two weeks we each completed 14 surgeries, ten spays and four castrations on dogs for birth control.
+Over the two weeks, we each completed 14 surgeries, ten spays and four castrations on dogs for birth control.
 That’s 140 surgeries between all of us.
-Some of the dogs were strays, some were owned, but they all received the best care possible in tough conditions.
+Some of the dogs were strays, and some were owned, but they all received the best care possible in tough conditions.

 In the afternoons we would receive lectures on various topics, but the most interesting was about their partner company Mission Rabies.
 Mission Rabies have decreased the number of human deaths from rabies in Thailand to zero, by introducing vaccine programs and educating school children to report rabid animals.
 It was amazing to hear about.